 A great post is limited without reach.
 If you do not promote your blog posts, you’ve lost a huge opportunity to capture your customer’s attention.
 Content promotion is vital to the success of your blogging strategy.
 The “build it and they will come” mentality is one of the reasons why blogs with great content have little or no traffic.

 You have to promote your content through different channels.
 Include easily-visible buttons that encourage readers to share your content.

 I promote my blog posts on my Facebook, LinkedIn, Twitter and my Whatsapp status.
 I also encourage my friends to share across their social media platforms.

 On several occasion, I generated leads that would have not happened otherwise.
 You could borrow a leaf and promote your content through outlets such as:

 - Influencer outreach

 What type of content should you publish?

 Brainstorming is the fun part of a blogging strategy.
 Remember that your interest might not align with your audience.
 If you’ve defined your audience, you’ll know the various types of content to post on your blog.
-This is a list of content formats courtesy of Inbound Method.

 The content you create should fix a problem, build a relationship, earn the reader’s trust and motivate them to take action.
 Actionable content makes the user feel like they’ve learned something from reading your blog.
 A lesson they can practice almost immediately.